Sustainable Exploitation Equilibria for Dynamic Games with Irreversible Failure: Model and Definition

 \begin{definition}[Exploitee (no exit, effort choice)] The \emph{exploitee} $E$ cannot exit the relationship (no outside option) but chooses effort $e \in E(s)$ after observing $(s,x)$.
 Effort affects contemporaneous payoffs and/or the law of motion.
 A Markov policy for $E$ is $\sigma^E : S \times X(s) \to E(s)$ (second-mover response). \end{definition}

-\paragraph{Equilibrium notion (Markov–Stackelberg Equilibrium).} A \emph{Markov–Stackelberg Equilibrium} (MSE) consists of policies $(\sigma^X,\sigma^E)$ such that: (i) for each $(s,x)$, $\sigma^E(s,x)$ is a best response to $\sigma^X$ given follower timing; (ii) $\sigma^X(s)$ anticipates $\sigma^E$ and is a best response given $E$'s continuation behavior.
+\paragraph{Equilibrium notion (Markov--Stackelberg Equilibrium).} A \emph{Markov--Stackelberg Equilibrium} (MSE) consists of policies $(\sigma^X,\sigma^E)$ such that: (i) for each $(s,x)$, $\sigma^E(s,x)$ is a best response to $\sigma^X$ given follower timing; (ii) $\sigma^X(s)$ anticipates $\sigma^E$ and is a best response given $E$'s continuation behavior.
 Values $(W^X,W^E)$ solve the associated Bellman system.

-\paragraph{Rational interpretation of viability.} We interpret transitions outside a sustainability set $V \subset S$ as catastrophic breakdown for the exploiter, in the sense that sufficiently small reductions in extraction can strictly improve continuation payoffs by preserving the relationship.
-Under this interpretation, equilibrium behavior that places positive probability on exiting $V$ is incompatible with sequential rationality when collapse entails sufficiently large losses.
+\paragraph{Rational interpretation of viability.} We interpret transitions outside a sustainability set $V \subset S$ as irreversible failure: absorption into a collapse region that eliminates continuation value.
+Under this interpretation, equilibrium behavior that places positive probability on exiting $V$ is incompatible with sequential rationality when failure entails sufficiently large losses and a survival-preserving action exists.

 \begin{definition}[Sustainable Exploitation Equilibrium (SEE)] Let $V\subseteq S$ be a nonempty compact viability set that is invariant under admissible state transitions.
 Let $\mathcal{E}$ denote the set of all stationary Markov Perfect Equilibria, and let $\mathcal{E}_V \subseteq \mathcal{E}$ denote the subset whose induced state process remains in $V$.
 Under rational viability (formalized below), restricting attention to $\mathcal{E}_V$ is without loss.